cndpost/cppidioms/README.md

 fibonacci    -  fibonacci.cpp.
 This single file has the C++ implementation of a recursive fibonacci algorithm and a cached array is used to save
 		repeatitive calculations.
-An alternative question related to fibonacci would look like: if you can walk one or two steps at a time when you walk upstairs, how many posisble ways you can walk up to a floor with N steps ?
+An alternative question related to fibonacci would look like: if you can walk one or two steps at a time when you walk upstairs, how many possible ways you can walk up to a floor with N steps ?

 		to compile and link:   g++ fibonacci.cpp -o fibonacci -std=gnu++11